We can't control life but we should at least take the blindfolds off

 Early, continuous and deliberate teaching of skills beyond textbooks, outside of subject silos, will make a difference.
 We must teach our young people how to make a place for themselves in this changing, complex and exciting new world.

-NOTE FROM BECOME: This heartfelt post by Leanne was one of our favourites.
+NOTE FROM BECOME: This heartfelt post by Leanne is one of our favourites.
 Sadly it was her last, published shortly after her death.
 She will be missed by so many whose lives she touched but her work as a poet, an educator and a generally awesome human (as she would say herself!) lives on.